agentcontest/massim_2020/docs/scenario.md

 * `radius` - the bounds for the event size
 * `warning` - the number of steps the area is marked before the event resolves
 * `create` - the bounds for how many obstacles are created (additional to the number of objects destroyed by the event)
+* `perimeter` - an additional radius where new obstacles may be created (added to the event's radius)

 ## Tasks